JoseZalez/Houdini-scripts/README.md

 Imports the files in a path or in the subdirectories given a path and an extension.

+*Import as FBX* allows you to import FBX with animation in *SOP* level.

 ![alt tag](https://raw.githubusercontent.com/JoseZalez/Houdini-scripts/master/images_examples/import_files_path.png)

 # Principal shader from path